-This qualification meets the requirements for an AQF level 6 or above teaching qualification in the Victorian TAFE Teaching Staff Agreement.
+This course meets the requirements for an AQF level 6 or above teaching qualification in the Victorian TAFE Teaching Staff Agreement.
 This enables teachers to proceed beyond the fifth incremental salary point.

 Sample structures are just one example of the many options available within your chosen course.
 Please contact Federation University for further information on available options.

-An associate degree is normally 16 subjects.
-Based on the above entry requirements, Federation will grant credit for 8 subjects.
+An associate degree is normally 16 units.
+Based on the above entry requirements, Federation will grant credit for 8 units.

 The application method varies depending on your circumstances, please visit our How to apply page for further information.